acadia2025/website/workshops.md

 ---

 ## Important Information

-- **Submission Deadline**: May 4, 2025, at 11:59 PM AoE.
-- **Notification of Acceptance**: June 2025.

 - Each workshop receives **$2,000** for travel and accommodations.
-Additionally, one full conference ticket will be covered after the workshop has been completed.
+- One full conference ticket is covered for the workshop lead.
+- Workshop payments are made after the workshop has been completed.
 - Pending sponsorships, additional material funds may be available.

 ---